falconindy/apron/README.md

 ## How to Use

 Source apron as early as possible, and call `APRON_enable`.
 This initializes a small amount of bookkeeping needed to intercept calls and keep track of any mocks which you might register.
 At this point, any call which cannot be resolved by the shell will be caught by Apron as an uninteresting call.
-You can enable Apron with the `-v` to get verbose output as to what Apron is doing.
+You can enable Apron with the `-v` flag to get verbose output as to what Apron is doing.

-Next, define your mock!
-Let's call it `badcommand`.
+Next, define your mocks!
+Let's call one `badcommand`.
 Of course, at this point, since shell functions take priority over external commands, the function will always be called.
 However, you'll also want to register your mock with Apron, by calling `APRON_register badcommand`.
 This allows Apron to keep track of